The World of Fluorite Gemstone: A Radiant Beauty of Diverse Colours

 Pink and Red Fluorite

 These are rare and prized for their unique hues.
-The pink can range from a soft, pastel shade to a more intense rose, while red fluorite is typically a deeper, more saturated tone.
+Pink can range from a soft, pastel shade to a more intense rose, while red fluorite typically has a deeper, more saturated tone.

 Phantom Fluorite